Positional Encoding in Transformer-Based Time Series Models: A Survey: Introduction

 This survey addresses this critical gap by providing the first comprehensive empirical evaluation of positional encoding methods specifically for time series applications.
 We systematically analyze eight distinct positional encoding approaches across eleven diverse datasets representing different domains, sequence characteristics, and temporal patterns.
 Our evaluation spans two major transformer architectures to ensure the generalizability of findings and provides practical insights for method selection based on specific application requirements.

-Our key contributions include: \begin{itemize} \item A systematic comparison of eight positional encoding methods, along with their complexity analysis \item An evaluation of these methods across diverse time series domains and different transformer architectures \item The identification of performance patterns related to sequence characteristics such as length and dimensionality \item practical guidelines for method selection \end{itemize}
+\revtext{This work provides the first systematic evaluation of positional encoding methods specifically for time series classification.
+Our key contributions include:} \revtext{ \begin{itemize} \item A systematic comparison of ten popular positional encoding methods across 15 diverse datasets (spanning 151 to 478,785 samples), along with their complexity analysis. \item An evaluation of these methods across diverse time series domains on two foundational time series transformer architectures. \item The identification of performance patterns related to sequence characteristics such as length and dimensionality. \item Beyond empirical comparison, we analyze why certain methods excel in specific contexts, explaining TUPE's advantages on biomedical signals, SPE's effectiveness on motion data, and absolute methods' limitations on long sequences. \item Practical guidelines for PE method selection. \end{itemize} } \revtext{ While individual PE methods exist for time series and PE surveys exist for NLP, this represents the first controlled, comprehensive evaluation isolating positional encoding effects on time series classification with rigorous statistical validation across diverse domains and scales.}

 Results demonstrate that advanced methods like Stochastic Positional Encoding (SPE) and Transformer with Untied Positional Encoding (TUPE) \cite{ke2020rethinking} consistently outperform traditional approaches, with effectiveness varying significantly by sequence length, dimensionality, and application domain.